secureprivacy.ai

 `

-- Social media — If you have any subscribe, like or share buttons/features on your site that connects with any social media platform, you turn to use social media cookies.
-These are capable of tracking user's browser across other sites and building a profile of interests, affecting the messages and content when visiting other websites.
+- Social media — If you have any subscribe, like or share buttons/features on your site that connect with any social media platform, you turn to use social media cookies.
+These are capable of tracking the user's browser across other sites and building a profile of interests, affecting the messages and content when visiting other websites.
 Disabling this category blocks the functionality of social sharing buttons/tools.

 😞 😐 😃